rbellav/MLproject/README.md

 - Handling class imbalance using oversampling techniques such as SMOTE.

-- Dimensionality reduction with PCA to remove noise and redundancy.
+- Dimensionality reduction to remove noise and redundancy.

 - Model selection and evaluation (Logistic Regression as baseline, with hyperparameter tuning via GridSearch/RandomizedSearch).